-- · Stop the engine. - · Steer the boat up against the wind, if possible. - Make sure all passengers have life jackets. - · If necessary: - Evacuate the passengers. - Call for sea rescue. - Shut off fuel and main power switches. - Extinguish the fire. - Wait until fully certain that the fire has been extinguished before opening the engine cover.
-Carefully open the engine cover and be prepared to use the handheld fire extinguisher if - Carefully open the engine cover and be prepared to use the handheld fire extinguisher if necessary for post-fire extinguishing. - · Put out possible smoldering fires with water.
+- · Stop the engine.

+- · Steer the boat up against the wind, if possible.

+- Make sure all passengers have life jackets.

+- · If necessary:

+- Evacuate the passengers.

+- Call for sea rescue.

+- Shut off fuel and main power switches.

+- Extinguish the fire.

+- Wait until fully certain that the fire has been extinguished before opening the engine cover.

+Carefully open the engine cover and be prepared to use the handheld fire extinguisher if necessary for post-fire extinguishing.

+- Put out possible smoldering fires with water.